lyteword/chspurgeon-tod/volume-7/psalm-127.md

 But prayer he will hear.

-— *From J.P.
-Lange's Commentary on James,* 1862.
+— *From J. P. Lange's Commentary on James,* 1862.

 **Verse 2.** *Eat the bread of sorrows.* Living a life of misery and labours, fretting at their own disappointments, eaten up with envy at the advancement of others, afflicted overmuch with losses and wrongs.
 There is no end of all their labours.
 Some have died of it, others been distracted and put out of their wits; so that you are never like to see good days as long as you cherish the love of the world, but will still lie under self tormenting care and trouble of mind, by which a man grates on his own flesh.— *Thomas Manton.*